babonet13/HostYourNode/deploy/3_DeployNodes_GUI.md

 Specific procedure : Deploying the Bitcoin Node based on "bitcoind" (for the arm32V7 architecture)
 -
-Identify the exact name of your bitcoin node in the hostyourhode@DockerHub repository
+Step 1 > Identify the exact name of your bitcoin node in the <A href="https://hub.docker.com/u/hostyournode/">hostyourhode@DockerHub</A> repository

 Adaptation table
 -